 We are dedicated to helping our students graduate and get a much better job sooner.
-We focus on using online technology to provide education for people to obtain a rewarding career and an enriched life.
-Our goal is for our students to achieve success in career-oriented online programs and the enhancement of skills in critical thinking, communication, problem solving, and using technology, culminating in satisfactory career placement or advancement in current employment.
-To fulfill this goal, the institution will:
+We focus on educating people for rewarding careers and enriching lives.
+Our goal is for students to achieve success in career-oriented programs and enhance their skills in critical thinking, communication, problem solving, and using technology culminating in satisfactory career placement or advancement in current employment.
+To fulfill this goal, the Institution will:

 - 1. Provide a solid foundation of specific competencies that will enable students to acquire the skills required in their chosen occupation. - 2.
-Provide students with education and knowledge to become competent members of their communities, enabling them to appreciate and successfully cope with human relations problems encountered in the workplace. - 3.
-Provide programs that include a variety of skills which will bring students a fuller realization of the world in which they live and work, so that they are capable of achieving a satisfactory and rewarding career and lifestyle.
+Provide students with education and knowledge to become competent members of their communities, enabling them to appreciate and successfully cope with the human relations problems encountered in the workplace.

-4. Serve as a leader of online higher education in each of our communities by incorporating suggestions and recommendations from knowledgeable representatives of the programs offered.
+- 3. Provide programs that include a variety of skills that will bring students to a fuller realization of the world in which they live and work, so that they will be capable of achieving a satisfactory and rewarding career and lifestyle. - Serve as a leader of higher education in each of our communities by incorporating suggestions and recommendations from knowledgeable representatives of the programs offered.